-I help clients protect their child’s best interests in child custody.
-At times, that means helping a client secure visitation to enhance bonding and stability between parent and child.
-Other times, that means securing sole custody to protect a child from domestic violence or exposure to alcohol and drugs.
-To learn more about your child custody options call my office at (916) 250-1610 to schedule your free consultation.
+I help clients defend their parental rights in contested child custody disputes.
+At times, that means helping a client secure visitation to enhance bonding and stability.
+Other times, that means securing sole custody orders to protect a child from domestic violence or exposure to alcohol and drugs.
+To learn more about your child custody options call my office at (916) 250-1610 to schedule your consultation.

 Like many child custody attorneys, I charge an initial retainer and bill against that retainer as I work on the case.
 However, unlike many child custody attorneys, I don’t believe in endless litigation that leaves clients with massive legal bills and the feeling that “nothing had been done.”
-Accordingly, I charge $275 per hour billed against the initial retainer fee.
+Accordingly, I charge $250 per hour and accept payment by credit card.

 Best Interests of the Child

 The Placer County family court issues child custody orders pursuant to the best interests of the child.
 While an opposing spouse may attempt to use custody as a weapon to “punish” a client, I emphasize in accordance with the law that the “best interest of the child” governs the court’s decision; not parental preferences.

 The best interest of the child is a broad legal standard that guides the court’s custody determination.
 In making that determination the court will look to certain factors from the child’s standpoint to make a custody order that provides the set of circumstances that satisfy the child’s best interests.
 The pertinent factors are as follows: